stylesuxx/generator-es6-graphql/README.md

 This means that the choice of for example *database* and *testing framework* is up to you.

 ## Installation
+Install yo and the generator globally by running:

+    sudo npm install -g yo generator-es6-graphql

+Create a directory for your new project and run the generator:

+    mkdir yourProject
+    cd yourProject
+    yo es6-graphql

 ## Included dependencies
 After running the generator you will have a setup with the following dependencies: